 Roasted Turkey with Black Pepper Sauce is also known as: Ayam Belanda Panggang dengan Sos Lada Hitam

 The next day, rinse turkey and pat it dry.
-Rub butter and turmeric mixture on the inside and outside of the turkey.
+Rub butter and turmeric mixture on the inside and the outside of the turkey.

 To prepare black pepper sauce, saute shallots and garlic with butter over medium heat until fragrant.
 Add water, sweet soy sauce and oyster sauce and let the gravy boil.
 Once it boils, add black pepper and milk.
 Allow gravy to simmer at low heat.
 After that, increase heat again, then add cornstarch and water mixture to the gravy.